About Us (song): Music video

 The budget for the video was $300,000 and was shot in California.
 In the video, Brooke does a work-out/dance routine in a gym with a jump rope.
 Later, she goes to a club and dances along with her backup dancers.
 The video ends in the club with a dance competition between Brooke's "crew" and a rival crew.
 In some scenes she is seen wearing rhinestone-encrusted sunglasses, a pair of grills given to her by Paul Wall for her 18th birthday.
 She also is depicted in a nightclub and has a dance-off with other girls.

 The video premiered on Hogan Knows Best on June 25, 2006.
 The music video also premiered on Total Request Live on July 24, 2006, as a PRE-RL.
 Later on, WWE Raw premiered the video.

 A snippet of this video was seen on The Soup weeks later, infamously mocking the lyrics "I'm just trying to live, but you're all up in my grill...".

 Chart performance

 "About Us" debuted on the Billboard Hot 100 for the week ending August 19, 2006.
 The song was the Hot Shot Debut of the week, landing at number 53.
-In its second week, the song went from number 53 to number 33, where it peaked.
+In its second week, the song went to its peak of number 33.
 It is the highest-peaking song of Brooke Hogan, and the second highest-peaking song of Paul Wall.
 On the Rhythmic Top 40 chart, it peaked at number 21.